drio/py.analysis/pipelines/capture_efficiency/README.md

 ```

 Here are the types for the columns in the output: Chrm, start, end, gene_name, exon number, transcript id and
-the final number indicate how many samples have an accepted coverage for that exon.
+the final number indicates ?how many samples have an accepted coverage for that exon.